- Just like in other games, packet loss in Fortnite can cause all sorts of problems.

 To paint a clear picture, even your Ethernet cable can cause packet loss.
 Want more?
 Fine.
 Even choosing Wi-Fi over a wired connection can lead to packet loss.
 As you can see, there are a lot of things that can cause packet loss in Fortnite.

 But realistically speaking, most of the time packet loss occurs as a result of network congestion.
+Check our solutions below to stop packet loss in Fortnite.

 How to fix packet loss Fortnite?